Babaji-B/Smart-Parking-Surveillance-AI-Model-/README.md

 This folder contains the code and relevant files for converting and deploying the trained YOLOv8 model (`best.pt`) on edge devices such as mobile phones.

+> **Note:** We used an open-source [GitHub repository](https://github.com/surendramaran/YOLOv8-TfLite-Object-Detector) that provided an `android_app` structure for developing and running the TFLite model inside an Android app using Android Studio.

 ---

 ### 📄 Contents: